BreakingBytes/simkit/carousel/docs/getting_started.rst

 Class Instance Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Only models can be created by passing arguments to the ``Model`` class
+Only models can be created by passing arguments to the
-constructor to instantiate the model.
-Therefore models can be created three
+:class:`~carousel.core.mdoels.Model` class constructor to instantiate the model.
-different ways.
+Therefore models can be created three different ways.

 1. Calling the model constructor with the model parameter file as the argument::